-Pack for the planet: our eco-friendly packing guide
+Pack for the planet: our favourite eco-friendly travel products

-Our eco-friendly packing guide is full of the essentials to help make it easier for you travel more sustainably, no matter where in the world you're wandering.
+Our guide to eco-friendly travel products is full of the essentials to make it easier for you travel more sustainably, no matter where in the world you're wandering.
 Includes water treatment solutions, plastic-free toiletries, and essential travel accessories (like KeepCups and tote bags!).

 In the last few years, we've all become more aware of how we can tread more consciously when we travel.
 From not riding elephants and saying 'no' to plastic bags, to avoiding big hotels and swapping short flights for public transport there are plenty of choices we can make to lessen our impact on the world as we're exploring it.